Table of contents

 Oh, Dead Space, the first sci-fi space-horror game that scared the living bejesus out of me!
 I was only 13 or 14 (Yes, my parents never read the ESRB ratings.
 Don’t judge them lol) and I honestly never heard of the game before.
-I thought it would be like an epic roleplaying experience since I was used to third-person games like Resident Evil 4 and Elder Scrolls IV: Oblivion.
-Imagine my wonderful surprise when within the first 10 minutes of game launch, the lights shut down inside the huge spaceship corridor.
-I’m trapped in another room watching hopelessly as the mutilated creature called a Necromorph cut down everyone in the main lobby!
+I thought it would be like an epic roleplaying experience.
+Resident Evil 4 and Elder Scrolls IV: Oblivion were third person games I was really used to.
+Imagine my wonderful surprise when within the first 10 minutes of game launch.
+The lights shut down inside the huge spaceship corridor.
+Oh no, I’m trapped in another room, watching hopelessly as the mutilated creature called a Necromorph cuts down everyone in the main lobby!
 As I panic and run down a hallway, the Necromorph collapses right onto me from the ventilation shaft above.
 Oh yes, the pure terror.
 But it’s all good!

 Dead Space’s protagonist is Isaac Clarke, an engineer who travels with a crew to find out what happened to his girlfriend Nicole Brennan, Ishimura‘s senior medical officer.
 Isaac suffers hallucinations while investigating the Ishimura during the course of the game, leading to believe Nicole is still alive.
 It’s not until near the end of the game you find out she has been a hallucination and has been dead the entire time.
-Cue the Easter Egg: if you read the first letter of each Chapter name, it will grimly spell out “NICOLE IS DEAD.”
+Cue the Easter Egg for the video game: if you read the first letter of each Chapter name, it will grimly spell out “NICOLE IS DEAD.”

 3. Gears of War 3: Golden Chick Bait

 Gears of War 3 arguably includes the best Easter egg about a chicken in video games.
 Literally in the first mission of the game too!
-After the buzzing of chainsaws and splattering of limbs halt to an abrupt silence, that means you’ve cleared out the enemies on the ship’s deck.
+You’ll know once the buzzing of chainsaws and splattering of limbs halt to an abrupt silence.
 Look at the wall with four circular vents.
 Shout into each one and you’ll chuckle to yourself as a chicken pops out from one of the vents.
-Take aim and fire on the animal to witness the evolution of a legendary Pokem– I mean fire-breathing, man-devouring chicken assassin!
+Take aim and fire on the animal to witness the evolution of a legendary Pokem—I mean fire-breathing, man-devouring chicken assassin!
 Similar praises are awarded to the Shadow Warrior series for their Demon/Shadow Rabbits!

 4. Monster Hunter World: Dalamadur Corpse